 Our experience

-Pie Adblock is surprisingly user-friendly and good at what it does.
-We tested the Pie Adblock extension on Google Chrome.
+Pie Adblock was surprisingly user-friendly and good at what it does.
+We tested the Pie Adblock Chrome extension.

-Pie Adblock asks you a couple of questions during setup.
+Pie Adblock asked us a few questions during setup.
 First, you'll be asked if you want to use Vanish Mode, which shows you the ads being removed from the page.
-If you prefer a straightforward experience, you can go for Classic Mode.
+If you prefer a straightforward experience, we could choose Classic Mode.

 Once we had Pie Adblock set up, it was easy to use.
-It required zero effort, and the on/off toggle worked on both Chrome and Safari for iOS.
+The on/off toggle worked seamlessly on both Chrome and Safari for iOS.

 During our original review, we didn't spot an ad blocker counter.
-We still didn't spot a counter while accessing Forbes, but it appeared on other websites.
+We still didn't spot a counter while visiting Forbes, but it appeared on other websites.

 We tried reloading Forbes to see if it would come up, but no counter appeared.
-We wish there was an explanation on why there's an ad blocker counter on some pages and not others.
+We wish there were an explanation for why the ad blocker counter appears on some pages but not others.

 Main features

-Even though Pie Adblock doesn’t require a lot of effort to use, you still have the option to enable the whitelist sites.
-You can also choose to use only the ad blocker and not participate in the incentive program.
+Even though Pie Adblock doesn’t require much effort to use, you still have the option to whitelist specific sites.
+You can also choose to use only the ad blocker and not participate in the incentive program to view "Fair Ads."

 We were originally under the impression that Pie Adblock doesn't tally the number of ads it blocks on a page.
 The extension would only show the number of ads blocked across all the websites we've accessed while using Pie.

 However, we noticed a pop-up from Pie would appear on some pages to let us know how many ads have been blocked.
-It also let us know how much visual screen space we saved by blocking those ads.
+It also showed us how much screen space we saved by blocking those intrusive ads.

 We're not sure why this information doesn't always appear, but we do appreciate having an ad blocker counter when available.